 A gallstone, is a lump of hard material formed inside the gall bladder.
 Gallstones range in size from a grain of sand to 3-4 cms.

-Types and Causes of Gallstones
+Types Of Gallstones

 - Cholesterol stones